paulanthonywilson/furlough/_posts/2023-01-23-nerves-hexicletastic.md

 This launches the wizard, so you don't have to.
 By default:

-* It launches the wizard on startup, if the WiFi is unconfigured
+* It launches the wizard on startup, if the WiFi is not configured
 * It launches the wizard if GPIO pin 21 is detected as being high (ie under voltage) for 3 seconds.
 For instance if you have connected 21 to 3V via a button, and pressed it for 3 seconds.

 ### DS18B20